Ohio Fertility Clinic Says 4,000 Eggs And Embryos Destroyed When Freezer Failed

 He also criticized the hospital for not resolving its problems sooner.

-"What were they thinking?" he asked, "and why was nothing done before this disaster happened?"
+"What were they thinking," he asked, "and why was nothing done before this disaster happened?"